 1 cup freshly grated coconut (you can use desiccated coconut if it is easier to find, just mix with a tiny splash of water to take some of the dryness away)

 1/2 red onion and 1 – 2 chillies – very finely chopped.

 Combine the flour, water and oil to make a dough – add the water a little at a time until you reach a nice consistency.
 It should be smooth and not sticky.
 Add the coconut, red onion and chilli and knead until combined.
 If the onion has made the dough a little wet, you can add some more flour.

 Next, divide the dough into 8 pieces and use your hands to flatten into rounds, on a lightly floured surface.
 They should be roughly 1/4 inch thick.
 Lightly grease a pan and put it over a medium heat.
-Fry the breads until lightly browned on both sides.
+Fry the pieces of bread until lightly browned on both sides.